mailgun/holster/functional/README.md

 requires the source code, which won't be available in production.

-The original intended use case is to implement tests to run as a background job within the Steve Job framework in the `steve` package.
+The original intended use case is to implement tests to run as a background job within the Silo job framework in the package `github.com/mailgun/silo`.

 One such use case: runtime health check.
 An admin may remotely invoke a health check job and watch it run.